Skip to Content

 What:

--Reduce spice adulteration in northern India in Bihar, Uttar Pradesh and Jharkhand
+-Reduce spice adulteration in Northern India

-– Assist governments in setting safety standards for spices, assess and monitor supply chains, and build monitoring and enforcement capacities to reduce spice adulteration.
+-Assist governments in setting safety standards for spices, assess and monitor supply chains, and build monitoring and enforcement capacities to reduce spice adulteration

 How: